isacg5/ros2_planning_system_mips/plansys2_mips_plan_solver/README.md

-# POPF Plan solver
+# MIPS Plan solver

-This package contains a plan solver that uses [popf](https://github.com/fmrico/popf) for solving PDDL plans.
+This package contains a plan solver that uses mips-xxl for solving PDDL plans.